Center for Global Health Policy and Politics

 Georgetown University School of Health

-O’Neill Institute > | School of Health >
+Georgetown Law> | School of Health >

 Featured Work

-Research on law and policy
+Research on political and legal institutions

 We track and analyze laws and policies worldwide as powerful tools to promote or undermine health equity.